newsapps/jobs/senior-python-developer-20170301.md

-The (Chicago Tribune Data Visualization)[chicagotribune.com/news/data] team is looking for a senior back-end developer to join our team of news application developers, data reporters and designers.
+The [Chicago Tribune Data Visualization](chicagotribune.com/news/data) team is looking for a senior back-end developer to join our team of news application developers, data reporters and designers.
 We're a mostly python shop.
 Our main pursuit?
 To use data to explain the news, hold public officials accountable, capture the experience of living and working in Chicago.

 We create digital stories, applications and motion graphics using a suite of tools developed here and we are looking to build on that legacy.
 The senior developer would be a key part of that.